| Books Reviews

 Two days with AMRIT Health Services in south Rajasthan, in villages inhabited by Meena tribals.

 Raised unnaturally and inhumanely, over a million birds and mammals are violently killed in the U.S. every hour, yet the idea persists that Americans love animals.

 A brief history of the Indian diaspora in Trinidad—today over half-a-million strong—from the colonial era to the present.

 On the politics surrounding the arrival and the spread of English in the colonies and the peculiar world of the Indian writer in English.

 War and the American Republic

 With the end of combat operations in Iraq, a fresh look under the hood of American jingoism.

 On Caste Privilege

 Much has been written about the unearned privilege of race and gender.
-What does the privilege of caste look like in Indian society?
-How and why has caste been politicized?
+What does caste privilege look like in Indian society?

 The Minangkabau: Mixing Islam and Matriarchy